uw-ssec/uwloc-db/docs/index.rst

-.. uwloc_data documentation main file.
+.. uwloc-data documentation main file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to uwloc_data's documentation!
+Welcome to uwloc-data's documentation!
 ========================================================================================

 .. toctree::